 As pointed out above, research into the effects of cannabinoid acids is still in a very early stage.
 However, some preliminary studies have discovered a variety of potential benefits offered by some of these molecules, justifying further experimentation.

-THCA, also known as 2-carboxy-THC, has the ability to reduce inflammation, inhibit tumor growth in prostate cancer, treat nausea, act as a neuroprotectant, and manage chronic pain.
+THCA, also known as 2-carboxy-THC, has the ability to reduce inflammation, inhibit tumor growth in prostate cancer, treat nausea, act as a neuroprotectant (against seizures), and manage chronic pain.

 When THCA is subjected to the decarboxylation process, it becomes THC.

 CBDA shares many of its benefits with its better-known compound CBD, such as being able to reduce inflammation, alleviate nausea and vomiting, and act as an anticonvulsant.
 It also has anti-carcinogenic properties for battling pain and cancer.

 When CBDA is subjected to the decarboxylation process, it becomes CBD.